-Klorane Botanical Foundation has chosen to join forces with them on several projects, among which:
+Klorane Botanical Foundation has chosen to support the Garden on several projects, including:

-- the Rainforest conservation program, protecting Australia's rainforest species
+- the Rainforest Seed Conservation Project to protect Australia's rainforest species

-- an exhibition to spread awareness around biodiversity protection actions around the world
+- a photographic exhibition to raise awareness of biodiversity protection initiatives from around the world.

 Exploring, protecting and sharing